Balancing Evidentiary Value and Sample Size of Adaptive Designs with Application to Animal Experiments: The experimental unit information index for adaptive designs

 \subsection{Group-sequential designs}

-We now compare the EUII of the Pocock, O'Brien-Fleming and Haybittle-Peto group-sequential methods \citep{Matthews2006} with four equally-spaced interim analyses (including the final analysis) in the one-sample case with the EUII from a fixed sample size design with $n = 50$.
+We now compare the EUII of the Pocock, O'Brien-Fleming and Haybittle-Peto group-sequential methods \citep{Matthews2006} with $K=4$ equally-spaced interim analyses (including the final analysis) in the one-sample case with the EUII from a fixed sample size design with $n = 50$.
 Table \ref{tab:gsdTab} gives various characteristics of the different methods if we apply a $z$-test with known residual variance.
-Calculations are based on the \texttt{gsDesign} package in \texttt{R}.
-The package computes expected sample sizes under $H_0$ and $H_1$, which we have used to calculate $\E(N_+)$ and $\E(N_-)$.
-However, variances are not available so we have applied the first-order approximation \eqref{eq:EUII_diffN} of EUII.
+Calculations are based on the \texttt{gsDesign} package \citep{Anderson2024} in \texttt{R}.

-Note that Pocock and O'Brien-Fleming exactly control the Type-I error rate at $\alpha=2.5\%$ whereas the one-sided Haybittle-Peto method \citep{Blenkinsop_etal2019} (with nominal thresholds $a_1 = a_2 = a_3 = 0.0005$ and $a_4 = 0.025$) has a slightly increased overall T1E rate of 2.54\%.
-The maximum sample size $n_{ \texttt{Max}}$ (last column of Table \ref{tab:gsdTab}) from Pocock and O'Brien-Fleming is larger than the corresponding sample size 50 under a fixed design with the same Type-I error rate and power of 90\% (corresponding to a standardised effect size of $\delta = 0.46$).
-Without futility stopping, this is also the sample size for any nonsignificant result, both under the null and the alternative: $\E(N_{0-}) = \E(N_{1-}) = \E(N_{-}) = n_{ \texttt{Max}}$.
+Note that Pocock and O'Brien-Fleming have a Type-I error rate of $\alpha=2.5\%$ whereas the one-sided Haybittle-Peto method \citep{Blenkinsop_etal2019} (with nominal thresholds $a_1 = a_2 = a_3 = 0.0005$ and $a_4 = 0.025$) has a slightly increased overall T1E rate of 2.54\%.
+The maximum sample size $n_{ \texttt{Max}}$ (last column of Table \ref{tab:gsdTab}) from Pocock and O'Brien-Fleming is larger than the \soutr{corresponding} sample size $n=50$ under a fixed design with the same Type-I error rate and power of 90\% (\soutr{corresponding to} to detect a standardised effect size of $\delta = 0.46$).
+Without futility stopping, this is also the sample size for any nonsignificant result, both under the null and the alternative, so $\E(1/N_{0}^-) = \E(1/N_{1}^-) = \E(1/N^{-}) = 1/n_{ \texttt{Max}}$.
 However, the expected sample size for significant results will be smaller and in general depends on the underlying hypothesis and the assumed power.

+The \texttt{gsDesign} package computes \soutr{expected sample sizes} the probabilities to stop for efficacy at each interim analysis under $H_0$ and $H_1$, which we have used to calculate \soutr{$\E(N^+)$ and $\E(N^-)$.} $\E(1/N^+)$ based on \eqref{eq:EN+} where

-The maximum sample size $n_{ \texttt{Max}} = 50$ from Haybittle-Peto is chosen to be equal to the sample size from the fixed design.
-Although the power and Type-I error rate of Haybittle-Peto does not correspond in this case to the other methods, the EUII enables a meaningful comparison.
+and $n_k$ \soutr{$= k \cdot n_{ \texttt{Max}}/K$} is the sample size at the $k$-th interim analysis. \soutr{However, variances are not available so we have applied the first-order approximation \eqref{eq:EUII_diffN} of EUII.} The maximum sample size $n_{ \texttt{Max}}$ for Haybittle-Peto is set to be equal to the sample size $n = 50$ from the fixed design.
+Although the power and Type-I error rate of Haybittle-Peto do not correspond in this case to the other methods, the EUII enables a meaningful comparison.